-3.9.3 Pattern-Matching Functions
+3.8.3 Pattern-Matching Functions

-Coconut pattern-matching functions are just normal functions where the arguments are patterns to be matched against instead of variables to be assigned to.
-The syntax for pattern-matching function definition is where <arg> is defined as where <name> is the name of the function, <cond> is an optional additional check, <body> is the body of the function, <pattern> is defined by Coconut's match statement, <default> is the optional default if no argument is passed, and <return_type> is the optional return type annotation (note that argument type annotations are not supported for pattern-matching functions).
-The match keyword at the beginning is optional, but is sometimes necessary to disambiguate pattern-matching function definition from normal function definition, which will always take precedence.
+Coconut pattern-matching functions are just normal functions, except where the arguments are patterns to be matched against instead of variables to be assigned to.
+The syntax for pattern-matching function definition is where <arg> is defined as where <name> is the name of the function, <cond> is an optional additional check, <body> is the body of the function, <pattern> is defined by Coconut's match statement, <default> is the optional default if no argument is passed, and <return\type> is the optional return type annotation (note that argument type annotations are not supported for pattern-matching functions).
+The match keyword at the beginning is optional, but is sometimes necessary to disambiguate pattern-matching function definition from normal function definition, since Python function definition will always take precedence.